oli-tailby/kaggle-depression/README.md

 ```

 **resources** contains input and output files utilised or created by the modelling. <br />
-**src** contains python scripts to train the model, evaluate its performance and infer on unseen data.
+**src** contains python scripts to train/tune the model, evaluate its performance and infer on unseen data.
 This folder also contains `src/depression-model.ipynb` which hosts exploratory data analysis and modelling, used to inform the model and features chosen as an initial solution to this project <br />
 **test** contains unit testing for the custom functions used within the deployable code. <br />
 **requirements.txt** contains python package requirements to run the solution.